-Note: The Link Speed setting will be overwritten by the FC driver and will not take effect during a regular boot into the local operating system.
-Therefore, the link speed BIOS setting will work for the actual boot, but will be overwritten once the operating system loads.
+Note: The Link Speed setting will be overwritten by the FC driver and will not take effect during a regular boot into the local OS.
+Therefore, setting the link speed from the BIOS utility should only be used with boot from SAN.

-Syntax set-link-speed

-Description Shows the current link-speed setting.
+Syntax set-link-speed Description Shows the current link-speed setting.
 Changes and sets the link speed.

-- The default is 0=Auto Select Link Speed.
+The default is 0=Auto Select Link Speed.